child safeguarding and wellbeing

-Our schools have been following the government advice to provide learning from home programs for all students until Friday 8 May and have remained open for children of emergency workers and vulnerable children.
-On Monday 11 May, Prep, Year 1 and Year 11 and 12 students returned to classroom learning at school.
-On Monday 25 May, all remaining students will return to classroom learning at school.
-The government will continue to review this and together with the schools, we will continue to monitor and follow advice from the Federal and State governments regarding school opening and learning delivery.
+Our schools have been following the government advice to have provided learning from home programs for all students when required and have remained open for children of emergency workers and vulnerable children.
+We will continue to monitor and follow advice from the Federal and State governments regarding school opening and learning delivery.

 The PMSA Board is extremely grateful for the exceptional work that our Principals, school staff and Group Office staff are doing to respond to these unprecedented challenges, as teachers and school staff remain on the front line for the good of the community.

 To manage any cases of COVID-19 within our schools, each school will follow the advice and directions of health authorities.
 If a school is directed to close temporarily due to an outbreak, the school will follow their emergency management school closure plans specific to the site, students and location of that individual school and communicate this clearly with the community.
 When the school is deemed able to re-open, the school will communicate through standard methods including email and social media.